 That’s why when Devesh showed companies how he redesigned their actual presentations, one of them hired him.
 Now they understood exactly how Devesh would be able to help their business.

 Devesh successfully used this approach again when he started his website optimization business.
 He cold emailed Brian Dean with a video walkthrough of 3 great ideas to grow his email list: Brian Dean was really impressed and hired him.

 This is the same approach that Bryan Harris used to land a project with HubSpot: In Ginny (HubSspot’s marketing manager at the time)’s write up of her reaction to Bryan’s cold email, one of its standout aspects was how he created a 1-minute video example to show Ginny exactly what he could do for HubSpot.

 So the key to getting new clients today without having to wait a long time for your efforts to pay off?

 Proactively cold email people you want to work with and provide a few valuable improvement ideas or a brief action tailored for their business upfront.

-❶ I came across your comment about Sales IQ on Product Hunt.
+❶ I came across your comment on Product Hunt about LeadBot.

-❶ Mention where you came across this prospect and use the topic or company they commented on to open the conversation.
+❶ In one sentence, mention where you discovered this prospect to open the conversation.

 0:27 How to write a subject line that your prospect will open